svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_scan_sql.md

 ## Troubleshooting
 Currently, this feature is exclusive to the GPT-4 Vision model (`gpt-4-vision-preview` which we aliased with `gpt4v`).
 Attempting it with other models will result in an error, but the solution is simple: switch to `model=gpt4v`, and you're set!

-Error you get when using the wrong model:
+The error you get when using the wrong model:
 ```plaintext
 {
   "error": {